Bosaso Tannery

 Bosaso Tannery is a tannery headquartered in Bosaso, the commercial capital of the autonomous state of Puntland.

 Services and manufacturing

 Machines at a Bosaso Tannery workshop.

 A ten-year-old manufacturing, distributing, wholesale and import/export company, the Bosaso Tannery processes wet salted, dry salted, wet blue, limed, pickled, and air/frame dried sheep and goat hides and skin.
 It has some of the highest quality natural skins on the continent.

 Bosaso Tannery processes two kinds of hides and skins: wet blue and pickle.
 Natural chemicals are used in the production of the pickled variety.

 The hides and skins are graded on a one to six scale.
-Lowest quality products are tiered according to a single (R), double (RR) or triple rejects system (RRR).
+Lowest quality products are tiered according to a single (R), double (RR) or triple reject system (RRR).

 In total, daily turnover is 5,000 individual skins and 300 camel hides.

 As of 2012, the company is moving toward ready-made leather production for eventual exportation to consumer markets in the Middle East and other areas.